metagov/open-web-challenge/index.md

 This is the portal for the upcoming Open Web Governance Challenge, part of the [Open Web Creators and Communities Hackathon](https://createbase.community/hackathon/).
 The challenge will begin on May 14, 2021 and end on June 6, 2021.

+# Latest news
+* Thursday's breakout session is CANCELLED due to illness (though you are still welcome to hang out with other teams in the lounge).
+* On Friday, we hear from Seth Frey, professor at UC Davis, on data science for online governance.
+5pm EST on the Airmeet!

 # Key details and dates

 * Focus on the governance of online communities, blockchains, and decentralized autonomous organizations (DAOs).